 Proactive dentistry is where you forgo everything you know about visiting the dentist and start going to see them on a more regular basis.
 It may be a little tough at the moment with all the COVID-19 restrictions.
 As soon as things open up again it will be vital to go see your dentist and perhaps work out a proactive plan as to the way forward with your teeth, gum care, and overall oral health.

 The idea is to use preventative oral care rather than leaving it until you require remedial or repair work.
 The first thing that many dental practitioners advise is to know your teeth first.
 As the owner and main user, you need to know what is good and what is bad for your teeth.
 A great source of this information is your dentist, or you can find a practice that provides professional information on cavities.
 Find your smile with Southgate Dental and use them to get as much advice as you can about cavity prevention.
 This is a good first step and will go a long way to helping you understand why prevention is indeed better than a cure but will still require regular trips to the dentist.
+If you’re not sure who to use, click here to find a dentist near me.

 A proactive plan is, however, less likely to result in a filling or treatment required every time you visit as the plan serves to provide ongoing maintenance and care.